franckfotso/cbir_binary_code/README.md

 ## Contact

-Please feel free to leave suggestions or comments to Romyny (romyny9096@gmail.com)
+Please feel free to leave suggestions or comments to Romuald FOTSO (romyny9096@gmail.com)